zynksoftware/Zynk-Workflow/_docs/SFTP-Connector/Downloading-Files-with-SFTP.md

 ---
 slug: downloading-files-with-sftp
 redirect_from: "/article/302-downloading-files-with-sftp"
-title: Downloading Files with SFTP
+title: Exporting Files with SFTP
 ---
-This task will download a file from a remote SFTP server to the local PC or networked drive.
+This task will export a file from a remote SFTP server to the local PC or networked drive.

 ## Settings
 ### Connection